aidotse/Team-Soft-Matter-Lab-GU/README.md

 * Set `DATASET_PATH` to the path containing the 60X input images
 * Set `OUTPUT_PATH` to the desired output path (can be the same as `DATASET_PATH`)

-Run each cell in order.
-Under section **4**, cell 16, the execution time of the model is shown.

 ### Training on 40X data